 This prize recognizes the most outstanding essay written in English in Slavic, East European or Eurasian women’s and gender studies by an undergraduate student based at any tertiary institution worldwide.
-This is a new award as of 2020 and we are currently accepting submissions for the first annual award competition.
-The submission deadline for 2021 has not yet been announced, but guidelines are available for download here.
+This is a new award as of 2020 and we are currently accepting submissions via email for the second annual award competition until 11:59 p.m.
+GMT on September 1, 2022

 Submission may be from any discipline including, but not limited to, History, Slavic Languages and Literature, Political Science, Sociology, Anthropology, Philosophy, Cultural Studies, and Gender Studies.

 Submissions must be accompanied by a nominating letter from the professor who taught the course for which the essay was written.
 Nominating faculty must be current members of AWSS.
 Please include the permanent mailing address and email contact information for the student.
 Please send an electronic copy of the essay and the letter of nomination (as two separate documents-either WORD or PDF) to EACH of the following four members of the prize committee by 11:59 p.m.
 GMT on September, 1, 2022 via e-mail.
 The essay file should be named (NOMINEE’S NAME_Essay).
 The letter of nomination file should be named (NOMINEE’S NAME_Letter).
 Contact details, including current e-mail addresses, for the committee members appear below.

 If you have any questions, please contact the committee chair: Dr. Angela Brintlinger, Chair, Department of Slavic and East European Languages and Cultures, Ohio State University; firstname.lastname@example.org